-Eastern European Jewish immigrants arrived to the city of Boston in large numbers beginning in the 1880s.
+Eastern European Jewish immigrants arrived in the city of Boston in large numbers beginning in the 1880’s.
 With little or no income, they looked to rebuild their old communities anew in the United States.
-Many Jews decided to settle in crowded, undesirable tenement neighborhoods like the North and West Ends of Boston where cheaper housing was available.
-There Jews often formed a landsmanschaft – an organization of re-settled people originally from the same area in Europe.
+Many Jews decided to settle in crowded, undesirable tenement neighborhoods like the North End and West End of Boston, where cheaper housing was available.
+There Jews often formed landsmanschaften –organizations of re-settled people originally from the same area or town in Europe.

-This was the case for a group of Jewish immigrants from Vilna Guberniya – the county outside of present-day Vilnius, Lithuania - who formed a landsmanschaft in 1893 on the north slope of Beacon Hill in Boston's West End.
+This was the case for a group of Jewish immigrants from Vilna Gubernia – the province encompassing the present-day city of Vilnius, Lithuania - who formed their landsmanschaft in 1893 on the north slope of Beacon Hill in Boston's West End.
 They prayed together, gathering a minyan – ten men needed to hold a complete Jewish prayer service – in the homes of their members.
+They called themselves Anshei Vilner or “the People of Vilnius.
 As their membership increased and they formed a traditional Jewish congregation, they needed a permanent synagogue.
-They called themselves Anshei Vilner or “the People of Vilnius" and sought a new home for their group.

-As the number of immigrants moving to Beacon Hill increased and landowners built tenements to house them, the 150 year-old African American community living there began to move away.
+Meanwhile, as the number of immigrants moving to Beacon Hill increased and landowners built tenements to house them, the 150-year-old African American community living there began to move away.
 Buildings emerged on the market and in 1909, Anshei Vilner purchased the former 12th Baptist Church (est. 1848) at 45 Phillips Street and turned it into their synagogue.
-After ten years of worship at 45 Phillips Street, the city of Boston purchased the synagogue from Anshei Vilner for $20,000 and demolished the building to make way for the expansion of the Wendell Phillips School.
+After ten years of worship at 45 Phillips Street, the city of Boston purchased the synagogue from Anshei Vilner for $20,000 and demolished the building to make way for the expansion of the Wendell Phillips School next door.

 On December 11, 1919, Anshei Vilner laid the cornerstone for its new building at 18 Phillips Street.
 The congregation employed the only Jewish architect in the city, Max Kalman, and young men in the community helped with the construction.
 Vilner congregants painted the walls and ceiling of their new synagogue with decorative murals, a long-standing tradition of Eastern European Jews.
-Three distinct sets of murals covered the walls of the Vilna Shul, although these paintings were later covered over with beige paint.
-Today they are some of the only examples of pre-war Jewish mural art in the United States.
+Over time, three distinct layers of murals with different color schemes adorned the walls of the Vilna Shul.
+Later, the murals were completely covered with beige paint.
+Recently, small remnants of each layer have been painstakingly uncovered by expert art conservationists; they are some of the only remaining examples of pre-war Jewish mural art in the United States